Solo Brathuke So Better: Plot

 The film starts with a student riot stating they want justice for an unnamed act.
-The film then flashes back to 2012, where Virat (Sai Tej) is lecturing the students in his college to not fall in love and stay a bachelor.
-He encourages them to read his book, also called Solo Brathuke So Better, which has 108 principles to live life 'solo', as a bachelor.
-He is supported in this venture by his friends and uncle (Rao Ramesh) (who is married and is unable to handle his wife's constant nagging.) and he becomes the leader and founder of the Solo Brathuke So Better union.
+The film then flashes back to 2012, where Virat is lecturing the students in his college to not fall in love and stay a bachelor.
+He encourages them to read his book, Solo Brathuke So Better, which has 108 principles to live a life 'solo' as a bachelor.
+He is supported in this venture by his friends and uncle, who is married and cannot handle his wife's nagging, and he becomes the leader and founder of the Solo Brathuke So Better union.
 During the college farewell, Virat's classmate Rashi proposes to him, but he rejects her, leaving her in tears.

-Virat goes to Hyderabad to take up a job in an event management company and along with his friends, finds an apartment to stay.
-Govind Gowda (Vennela Kishore), comes over to invite the friends to his wedding and Virat refuses to come.
-However, he becomes the event manager for Govind's wedding, so he ends up at the wedding.
-Unfortunately, the wedding ends up getting cancelled due to Virat's antics and also because Govind had lied about his age.
-As time passes, each of Virat's friends end up getting married and he gets frustrated at this.
-One night, he sees his inspiration (who the SBSB union was started on) giving an interview on TV urging guys to get married.
-After seeing his foundation shook, upon that Virat returns to his house where he finds out that his aunt had passed away months ago and finds his uncle regretting the constant fights they had.
-Influenced by both of these incidents, Virat decides to get married and calls his friends over.
-They try to find a suitable girl but no one from their college is ready to marry him, since Virat was the 'villain' in their love stories; the only one willing to marry him is his boss, but he isn't ready to, as she's comparatively older than him.
+Virat goes to Hyderabad to take up a job in an event management company and, along with his friends, finds an apartment to stay.
+Govind Gowda comes over to invite his friends to his wedding, and Virat refuses to come.
+However, he becomes the event manager for Govind's wedding, so he ends up therein, which gets canceled due to Virat's antics and because Govind lied about his age.
+As time passes, each of Virat's friends gets married, and he gets frustrated.
+One night, he sees his inspiration (who the SBSB union was started) giving an interview on TV urging guys to get married.
+After seeing his foundation shaken, Virat returns to his house, where he finds out that his aunt had died months ago and finds his uncle regretting the constant fights they had.
+Influenced by both incidents, Virat aspires to get married and calls his friends over.
+They try to find a suitable girl, but no one from their college is ready to marry him since Virat was the 'villain' in their love stories; the only one willing to marry him is his boss, but he isn't ready to, as she's comparatively older than him.